spectralcode/OCTproZ/README.md

 NVIDIA Quadro K620  | ~ 300 kHz ( ~2,2 volumes/s)
 NVIDIA GeForce GTX 1080 Ti  | ~ 4,8 MHz (~ 36 volumes/s)

+The performance was measured with the full processing pipeline of OCTproZ v1.0.0 but without the 3D live view.
+The same perfromance is expected with OCTproZ v1.1.0 if live sinusoidal scan distortion correction is disabled.

 Plug-ins
 ----------